Our latest visiting guidance

-A child or young person admitted to the children’s’ ward should ideally be accompanied by only one parent/carer.
-In exceptional family situations visiting arrangements can be discussed and alternative arrangements may be agreed with the nurse in charge.
+A child or young person admitted to our Peanut ward should ideally be accompanied by only one parent/carer.
+Alternative arrangements may be discussed and agreed with the nurse in charge.

-If a patient is receiving end of life care exceptional arrangements can be made for visitors to come in more frequently.
+If a patient is receiving end of life care special arrangements will be made for visitors to come in more frequently.

 Please can we ask that where possible patients only bring one person with them.
 If a patient needs additional support please let the team know when you check in for your appointment.